 Casablanca Airport Pickup

-Casablanca - Arrival at Casablanca airport, followed by hotel check-in and relaxation.
+Casablanca - Arrival at Casablanca airport, transfer to your hotel for check-in and relaxation.

 Casablanca – Rabat – Asilah

-Casablanca - Depart from your accommodation to Asilah via Rabat, with visits to Hassan Tower and the Mausoleum of Mohammad V.
+Casablanca - Depart from your accommodation to Asilah via Rabat, visiting the Hassan Tower and Mausoleum of Mohammad V.

-Hassan Tower - Overlooking Oued Bou Regreg and surrounded by lush…
+Hassan Tower - Overlooking the Oued Bou Regreg and surrounded by…

 Casablanca Airport Pickup

-Casablanca - Arrival at Casablanca airport, followed by hotel check-in and relaxation.
+Casablanca - Arrival at Casablanca airport, transfer to your hotel for check-in and relaxation.

 Casablanca – Rabat – Asilah

-Casablanca - Depart from your accommodation to Asilah via Rabat, with visits to Hassan Tower and the Mausoleum of Mohammad V.
+Casablanca - Depart from your accommodation to Asilah via Rabat, visiting the Hassan Tower and Mausoleum of Mohammad V.

-Hassan Tower - Overlooking Oued Bou Regreg and surrounded by lush gardens, this is Rabat’s most iconic landmark.
-The Almohads’ grand project was to be the second-largest mosque of its era, after Samarra in Iraq, but Sultan Yacoub al-Mansour’s death left it unfinished.
-The intended 60m minaret was halted at 44m.
-An earthquake in 1755 destroyed the mosque, leaving only a forest of broken pillars as a testament to Al-Mansour’s vision.
-The tower shares its design with Seville’s Giralda and Marrakech’s Koutoubia.
+Hassan Tower - Overlooking the Oued Bou Regreg and surrounded by lush gardens, this is Rabat’s most iconic landmark.
+The Almohads’ grand project was to build the second-largest mosque of its time, after Samarra in Iraq, but Sultan Yacoub al-Mansour passed away before its completion.
+The intended 60m minaret was left unfinished at 44m.
+An earthquake in 1755 destroyed the mosque, leaving only a forest of broken pillars as a testament to Al-Mansour’s grand vision.
+The tower shares its design with the Giralda in Seville and the Koutoubia in Marrakech.

-Mausoleum of Mohammad V - Adjacent to the tower, this marble mausoleum is crafted in traditional Moroccan style.
-It is the resting place of the current king’s late father, Hassan II, and grandfather.
+Mausoleum of Mohammad V - Adjacent to the tower, this marble mausoleum is built in traditional Moroccan style.
+It is the resting place of the current king’s father, Hassan II, and grandfather.
 Despite its intricate mosaic and carved plaster, the decoration exudes tranquility.

 Asilah - Arrive in Asilah by early evening.
-The town resembles a Greek island, with Spanish menu items like tapas and paella, and wrought-iron windows on white houses, reminders of its Spanish past.
-Asilah has a rich history as a strategic port since its origins as the Carthaginian settlement of Zilis.
-Known as a city of arts, it boasts over 50 resident artists, five galleries, and several studios.
-The artistic tradition began in 1978 with Moroccan artists painting the medina walls.
-The town’s landmark is its Ramparts & Medina, surrounded by 15th-century Portuguese stone fortifications, now flanked by palm trees.
+The town feels reminiscent of a Greek island, with Spanish influences evident in the tapas and paella on restaurant menus and the wrought-iron windows on white houses.
+Asilah has a rich history as a strategic port since its beginnings as the Carthaginian settlement of Zilis.
+With over 50 resident artists, five galleries, and several artist studios, Asilah is celebrated as a city of arts.
+This artistic tradition began in 1978 when Moroccan artists were invited to conduct workshops for local children and paint walls in the medina during town celebrations.
+The town’s famous landmark is its Ramparts & Medina, surrounded by sturdy stone fortifications built by the Portuguese in the 15th century.
 Enjoy free time and an overnight stay in Asilah.

 Asilah - Tangier - Chefchaouen

-Tangier - Continue exploring the northern Moroccan town of Tangier, visiting historical sites like St Andrew’s Church, Tangier American Legation Museum, and more.
+Tangier - Continue exploring the magnificent northern town of Morocco.
+The next stop is Tangier city to visit its historical landmarks such as St Andrew’s Church, Tangier American Legation Museum, and more.

-St. Andrew’s Church - A charming oddity built between 1894 and 1905 on land granted by Queen Victoria.
-The Moorish-style Anglican church interior lacks graven images, with the Lord’s Prayer in Arabic.
-Behind the altar, a cleft indicates Mecca’s direction, with Quranic quotes carved.
-Outside, the graveyard features intriguing wartime headstones, including a fighter pilot’s with ‘Good Hunting, Tim’ and a downed aircrew’s headstones aligned shoulder to shoulder.
+St. Andrew’s Church - A charming oddity, built between 1894 and 1905 on land granted by Queen Victoria.
+The interior of this Anglican church is Moorish in style, with no graven images and the Lord’s Prayer in Arabic.
+Behind the altar is a cleft indicating the direction of Mecca, with carved quotes from the Quran.
+A true interfaith experience!
+Outside, the church graveyard features fascinating wartime headstones, including one for a fighter pilot shot while escaping, reading ‘Good Hunting, Tim,’ and the moving sight of entire downed aircrew, their headstones shoulder to shoulder.

-Tangier American Legation Museum - Morocco was among the first to recognize the United States, and this was the first American property abroad.
-It’s the only US National Historic Landmark on foreign soil.
-Touring the museum feels like stepping into an exotic historical novel.
+Tangier American Legation Museum - Morocco was among the first countries to recognize the fledgling United States, and this was the first piece of American real estate abroad.
+It is also the only US National Historic Landmark on foreign soil.
+Touring the museum feels like stepping into an exotic historical novel!

 Chefchaouen - Arrive in Chefchaouen by early evening.
-Nestled beneath the Rif peaks, Chefchaouen is a picturesque, artsy, blue-washed mountain village.
+Nestled beneath the rugged peaks of the Rif, Chefchaouen is one of Morocco’s prettiest towns, an artsy, blue-washed mountain village that feels like its own world.
 Enjoy free time and an overnight stay in Chefchaouen.

 Chefchaouen Sightseeing + Excursion to Akchour Waterfalls

-Chefchaouen Medina - After breakfast, a local guide will take you to explore Chefchaouen and Akchour waterfalls.
-Chefchaouen’s medina is one of Morocco’s most charming.
-Small and uncrowded, it’s easy to navigate, with winding paths to explore but compact enough to avoid getting lost.
-Buildings are painted a bright blue-white, with terracotta tiles adding an Andalusian touch.
-The medina’s heart is the shady, cobbled Plaza Uta el-Hammam, lined with cafes and restaurants offering similar fare.
-It’s a peaceful spot to relax and watch the world go by.
+Chefchaouen Medina - After breakfast, a local guide will take you to visit Chefchaouen and the Akchour waterfalls.
+Chefchaouen medina is one of Morocco’s loveliest.
+Small and uncrowded, it’s easy to explore, with enough winding paths to keep you entertained, but compact enough that you won’t get too lost.
+Most buildings are painted a striking blue-white, giving them a clean, fresh look, while terracotta tiles add an Andalusian flavor.
+The heart of the medina is the shady, cobbled Plaza Uta el-Hammam, lined with cafes and restaurants serving similar fare.
+It’s a peaceful place to relax and watch the world go by.

-Place Outa el Hammam - Dominated by the kasbah’s red-hued walls and the adjacent Grand Mosquée, notable for its unique octagonal tower.
-The Grande Mosquée, built in the 15th century by the town founder’s son, has been recently restored.
-The kasbah, a heavily restored fortress, now houses a lovely garden, a small Ethnographic Museum, and a smaller art gallery.
-The museum offers fascinating views of old Chefchaouen, including the plaza and kasbah.
+Place Outa el Hammam - The plaza of Uta el-Hammam is dominated by the red-hued walls of the kasbah and the adjacent Grand Mosquée.
+Noteworthy for its unusual octagonal tower and recently restored, the Grand Mosquée was built in the 15th century by the son of the town’s founder.
+The kasbah is a heavily restored walled fortress that now contains a lovely garden, a small Ethnographic Museum, and an even smaller art gallery.
+The ethnographic museum offers fascinating views of old Chefchaouen, including the plaza and the kasbah.

-Akchour - Discover Morocco’s hidden paradise, Akchour waterfalls, a stunning turquoise oasis at the end of an easy 5.5km drive in the Rif Mountains, near Chefchaouen.
+Akchour - Morocco’s hidden paradise, Akchour waterfalls, is a stunning turquoise waterfall oasis at the end of an easy 5.5km drive in the Rif Mountains, near Chefchaouen.
 Return to Chefchaouen by early evening.
 Enjoy free time and an overnight stay in Chefchaouen.

 From Chefchaouen to Fes via Volubilis - Moulay Idriss - Meknes

-Volubilis - The Roman ruins of Volubilis lie in a fertile plain about 33km north of Meknes.
-It’s Morocco’s best-preserved archaeological site and a UNESCO World Heritage site since 1997.
-Its most remarkable features are the beautiful mosaics preserved in situ.
-Originally settled by Carthaginian traders in the 3rd century BC, Volubilis was annexed by the Roman Empire around AD 40.
-Historians suggest Rome imposed strict controls on North African production, leading to massive deforestation and large-scale wheat planting around Volubilis.
-As Berber tribes reasserted themselves, the Romans abandoned Volubilis around 280.
-However, the city’s Berber, Greek, Jewish, and Syrian populations continued speaking Latin until Islam’s arrival.
-The Lisbon Earthquake of 1755 felled many buildings.
+Volubilis - The Roman ruins of Volubilis are situated in the middle of a fertile plain about 33km north of Meknes.
+The city is Morocco’s best-preserved archaeological site and was declared a UNESCO World Heritage site in 1997.
+Its most remarkable features are its many beautiful mosaics preserved in situ.
+The site was originally settled by Carthaginian traders in the 3rd century BC.
+As one of the Roman Empire’s most remote outposts, Volubilis was annexed around AD 40.
+According to some historians, Rome imposed strict controls on what could and could not be produced in its North African possessions, according to the needs of the empire.
+One result was massive deforestation and large-scale wheat planting around Volubilis.
+As neighboring Berber tribes began to reassert themselves, the Romans abandoned Volubilis around 280.
+Nevertheless, the city’s populations of Berbers, Greeks, Jews, and Syrians continued to speak Latin until the arrival of Islam.
+The buildings were felled by the Lisbon Earthquake of 1755.

-Moulay Idriss - The picturesque whitewashed town of Moulay Idriss sits on two green hills in a mountain cradle, less than 5km from Volubilis.
-It’s a significant pilgrimage site, named after Moulay Idriss, a great-grandson of the Prophet Mohammed, founder of Morocco’s first dynasty, and the country’s most revered saint.
-His tomb is central to the town.
-A terrace offers a vantage point high above the mausoleum and town for photos.
+Moulay Idriss - The picturesque whitewashed town of Moulay Idriss sits astride two green hills in a cradle of mountains slightly less than 5km from Volubilis and is one of the country’s most important pilgrimage sites.
+It is named for Moulay Idriss, a great-grandson of the prophet Mohammed, the founder of the country’s first real dynasty, and Morocco’s most revered saint.
+His tomb is at the heart of the town.
+We head to a terrace that provides a vantage point high above the mausoleum and most of the town for pictures.

-Bab Mansour Gate - The Place el-Hedim’s focal point is the grand Bab el-Mansour gate, the most impressive of all Moroccan imperial gateways.
-The gate is well-preserved, with lavish Zellij and inscriptions across the top, completed by Moulay Ismail’s son, Moulay Abdallah, in 1732.
+Bab Mansour Gate - The focus of the Place el-Hedim is the huge gate of Bab el-Mansour, the grandest of all imperial Moroccan gateways.
+The gate is well-preserved with lavish Zellij and inscriptions across the top.
+It was completed by Moulay Ismail’s son, Moulay Abdallah, in 1732.

 Heri es Souani - Moulay Ismail’s immense granaries and stables, Heri es Souani, were ingeniously designed.
-Tiny windows, massive walls, and underfloor water channels kept temperatures cool and air circulating.
-The building provided stabling and food for 12,000 horses, and Moulay Ismail considered it one of his finest architectural achievements.
+Tiny windows, massive walls, and a system of underfloor water channels kept the temperatures cool and air circulating.
+The building provided stabling and food for an incredible 12,000 horses, and Moulay Ismail regarded it as one of his finest architectural projects.

-Sahrij Swani - North of the granaries and stables lies the enormous stone-lined Agdal Basin.
-Fed by a complex 25km-long irrigation system, it served as a reservoir for the sultan’s gardens and a pleasant lake.
-Benches line the water, and a giant Giacometti-like statue of a traditional water seller stands nearby.
+Sahrij Swani - Immediately north of the granaries and stables lies an enormous stone-lined lake, the Agdal Basin.
+Fed by a complex system of irrigation channels some 25km long, it served as both a reservoir for the sultan’s gardens and a pleasant lake.
+There are plenty of benches to break our stroll around the water, and a giant Giacometti-like statue of a traditional water seller.

-Fes - Fez attracted scholars, philosophers, mathematicians, lawyers, astronomers, and theologians.
-Craftsmen built houses and palaces, kings endowed mosques and Medersas (religious schools), and merchants offered exotic wares from the Silk Roads and sub-Saharan trade routes.
-Although Fez lost influence in the early 19th century, it remains a self-assured city with a rich cultural and spiritual heritage that captivates visitors.
+Fes - Fez attracted scholars and philosophers, mathematicians and lawyers, astronomers, and theologians.
+Craftsmen built them houses and palaces, kings endowed mosques and Medersas (religious schools), and merchants offered exotic wares from the silk roads and sub-Saharan trade routes.
+Although Fez lost its influence at the beginning of the 19th century, it remains a supremely self-confident city whose cultural and spiritual lineage beguiles visitors.
 Overnight stay in Fes.

 Fes Sightseeing

-Fes - After breakfast at the hotel, an accredited local guide will lead a walking tour of Fes to explore its culture and history.
-Visit historical landmarks like the Royal Palace, the Jewish Quarter, Borj Nord, Madrasa Bou Inania, Chaouwara Tanneries, and more.
+Fes - Following breakfast at the hotel, an accredited local guide will accompany you on a walking tour of Fes to learn more about the culture and history.
+Visit rich historical landmarks like the Royal Palace, the Jewish Quarter, Borj Nord, Madrasa Bou Inania, Chaouwara Tanneries, and much more.

-Royal Palace of Fez - The palace entrance is stunning, a modern restoration example, but the 80 hectares of palace grounds are not open to the public.
-Admire its imposing brass doors, surrounded by fine zellij and carved cedarwood.
-After breakfast, a licensed guide will take you to visit Fes, starting with the Royal Palace.
-The entrance is stunning, a modern restoration example, but the 80 hectares of palace grounds are not open to the public.
-Admire its imposing brass doors, surrounded by fine zellij and carved cedarwood.
-Walk through the Jewish Quarter (Mellah).
-In the 14th century, Fes became a refuge for Jews, creating a Mellah (Jewish Quarter).
-Their old houses, with open balconies facing the streets, contrast with Muslim styles.
+Royal Palace of Fez - The entrance to the palace is stunning, an example of modern restoration, but the 80 hectares of palace grounds are not open to the public.
+We must suffice with viewing its imposing brass doors, surrounded by fine zellij and carved cedarwood.
+After breakfast, a licensed guide takes you on a journey to visit Fes starting with the royal palace.
+The entrance to the palace is stunning, an example of modern restoration, but the 80 hectares of palace grounds are not open to the public.
+We must suffice with viewing its imposing brass doors, surrounded by fine zellij and carved cedarwood.
+Walk through the Jewish quarter (Mellah).
+In the 14th century, Fes became a refuge for Jews, thus creating a Mellah (Jewish quarter).
+Their old houses remain, with their open balconies looking onto the streets, a marked contrast to Muslim styles.

-Borj Nord - Head here for one of the best city panoramas.
-Like its southern counterpart (Borj Sud), Borj Nord was built by Sultan Ahmed al-Mansour in the late 16th century to monitor Fes’s potentially disloyal populace.
+Borj Nord - Head up here for one of the best panoramas of the city.
+Like its counterpart on the southern hills (Borj Sud), Borj Nord was built by Sultan Ahmed al-Mansour in the late 16th century to monitor the potentially disloyal populace of Fes.

-Bou Inania Medersa - The finest of Fes’s theological colleges, built by Marinid Sultan Bouinan between 1350 and 1357.
-The madrasa underwent extensive restoration, resulting in elaborate zellij, carved plaster, beautiful cedar, and massive brass doors.
+Bou Inania Medersa - It is the finest of Fes theological colleges.
+Built by the Marinid sultan Bouinan between 1350 and 1357, the madrasa underwent extensive restoration a few years ago, and the results are amazing: elaborate zellij and carved plaster, beautiful cedar, and massive brass doors.

-Chouara Tannery - One of three tanneries in Fes, Morocco, and the largest and oldest.
-The tanning industry is a major tourist attraction.
-The tanneries are filled with round stone vessels containing dye or white liquids for softening hides.
-Leather goods produced here are exported worldwide.
+Chouara Tannery - One of the three tanneries in the city of Fez, Morocco.
+It is the largest tannery in the city and one of the oldest.
+The tanning industry in the city is considered one of the main tourist attractions.
+The tanneries are packed with round stone vessels filled with dye or white liquids for softening the hides.
+The leather goods produced in the tanneries are exported around the world.

 After the guided visit, enjoy free time and an overnight stay in Fes.

-Fes - Ifrane - Midelt - Errachidia - Erfoud - Merzouga
+Fes - Ifran - Midelt - Errachidia - Erfoud - Merzouga

-Fes - After breakfast, depart early for the Merzouga desert via Ifrane, Midelt, Errachidia, and Erfoud.
+Fes - After breakfast, depart early for the Merzouga desert through Ifran, Midelt, Errachidia, and Erfoud.

-Ifrane - Tidy and modern, it resembles a Swiss alpine resort more than North Africa.
-Built by the French in the 1930s to recreate an alpine-style resort, it features neat red-roofed houses, blooming flower beds, and lake-studded parks, all impeccably maintained.
-Ifrane’s famous landmark is the stone lion on a grass patch, carved by a German soldier during WWII when Ifrane was a POW camp, commemorating the last wild lion shot nearby in the early 1920s.
+Ifrane - Tidy and modern, it feels more like Switzerland relocated to the Middle Atlas than North Africa.
+The French built Ifrane in the 1930s, deliberately trying to recreate an alpine-style resort.
+It has neat red-roofed houses, blooming flower beds, and lake-studded parks, all kept impeccably tidy.
+Ifran’s famous landmark is the stone lion that sits on a patch of grass.
+It was carved by a German soldier during WWII when Ifrane was briefly a prisoner-of-war camp and commemorates the last wild lion, which was shot near here in the early 1920s.

-Azrou Cedar Forest - The Cedar forests are home to a sub-population of Barbary macaques, and you might spot a troupe foraging in the woods.
+Azrou Cedar Forest - The Cedar forests are notable as a habitat for a sub-population of Barbary macaques.
+You might be lucky to spot a troupe foraging in the woods.

-Midelt - Midelt is in apple country between the Middle and High Atlas.
-The landscape offers breathtaking views, especially of the eastern High Atlas, which seems to rise from nowhere.
-Midelt consists of one main street (Ave Mohammed V in the north, becoming Ave Hassan II to the south) and a modest souq.
+Midelt - Midelt sits in apple country between the Middle and the High Atlas.
+The landscape offers some breathtaking views, especially of the eastern High Atlas, which seem to rise out of nowhere.
+Midelt consists of little more than one main street (Ave Mohammed V in the north, which becomes Ave Hassan II to the south), and a modest souq.

-Errachidia - Known for its hospitality, Errachidia is home to a sizable military population stationed to monitor the nearby Algerian border.
-It also hosts the enormous theatre that features performers from across the Sahara at the Festival du Desert.
+Errachidia - Garrison towns are not generally known for their hospitality or culture, but Errachidia is trying to change that with the hospitality of its people.
+Besides being home to a sizable military population stationed here to keep an eye on the nearby border with Algeria, it is also home to the enormous theatre that hosts performers from throughout the Sahara at the Festival du Desert.

-Erfoud - Known for fossilized bathtubs and sweet dates, Erfoud was once the end of the road.
-In September or October, Erfoud hosts a well-attended date festival with dancing and music.
-The market at the town’s southern end sells local dates and fresh produce.
+Erfoud - Fossilized bathtubs and moist, sweet dates are Erfoud’s current claims to fame, though it was once the end of the road.
+In September or October, Erfoud hosts an increasingly well-attended date festival, with dancing and music.
+The market at the southern end of town sells local dates alongside fresh produce.

-Merzouga - Once among the dunes, you’ll be welcomed into a charming Kasbah to relax by the pool and enjoy a desert blues band into the evening.
+Merzouga - Once among the dunes, you will be welcomed into a charming Kasbah where you can relax beside the swimming pool and enjoy the tunes of a desert blues band well into the evening.

 Desert Culture + Tea with Nomads + Camel Trek

-Erg Chebbi - Watching the sunrise among the dunes is a magical experience not to be missed.
-Breakfast awaits upon your return, followed by a visit to the nomadic communities around Merzouga, with tea in the souks and traditional Gnawa music.
-As the midday sun wanes, mount camels and trek into the Moroccan Sahara’s pink sands.
-Enjoy ample free time to explore and appreciate the desert dunes’ beauty and vastness.
-After sunset, a Moroccan dinner is served with live music around the campfire, followed by more exploration under a star-filled sky and the Sahara’s nighttime silence.
+Erg Chebbi - Watching the sunrise among the dunes is a magical experience, not to be missed.
+Your breakfast will be waiting for you upon your return, after which you will have the opportunity to visit the nomadic communities around Merzouga, stopping for tea in the souks, and enjoying traditional Gnawa music.
+As the midday sun wanes, mount your camels and trek into the pink sands of the Moroccan Sahara; here, you will have ample free time to explore and take in the beauty and vastness of the desert dunes.
+Once the sun sets, a Moroccan dinner will be served alongside live music around the campfire, after which you are free to explore again - this time in the company of a million stars exploding against the pitch-black sky, and the all-encompassing silence of the Sahara at night.

 From Merzouga to Skoura via Tinejdad, Todgha Gorge, Boumalne Dades

-Todgha Gorge - Being between a rock and a hard place is sublime in the Todra Gorge, where the massive fault dividing the High Atlas from the Saghro mountain is sometimes just wide enough for a crystal-clear river and single-file trekkers.
+Todgha Gorge - Being stuck between a rock and a hard place is a sublime experience in the Todra Gorge, where the massive fault dividing the High Atlas from the Saghro mountain is at some points just wide enough for a crystal-clear river and single-file trekkers to squeeze through.
 The road from Tinghir passes green palmeras and Berber villages until, 15km long, high walls of pink and grey rock close in around the road.
-The approach is thrilling and urgent, as if heaven’s doors were about to close.
+The approach is thrilling and somehow urgent, as though the doors of heaven were about to close before you.

-Kasbah Amridil - Morocco’s most coveted kasbah, this 17th-century wonder appears on Morocco’s 50-Dirham note.
-Signposted just a few hundred meters from the main road, this living museum shows that traditional kasbah life hasn’t changed much over the centuries, with hand-carved door locks, an olive-oil press, functioning bread ovens, and goats bleating in the courtyard.
+Kasbah Amridil - Morocco’s most coveted kasbah is this 17th-century wonder, which appears on Morocco’s 50-Dirham note.
+Signposted just a few hundred meters from the main road, this living museum shows that traditional kasbah life hasn’t changed much over the centuries, with hand-carved door locks, an olive-oil press, still-functioning bread ovens, and goats bleating in the courtyard.

 Skoura - By the time caravans laden with gold and spice reached Skoura, the camels must have been gasping.
 After a two-month journey across the Sahara, blue-robed Tuareg desert traders offloaded cargo from caravans in Skoura, where Middle Atlas mountaineers packed it onto mules headed to Fez.
-Ouarzazate is now the region’s commercial center, but Skoura’s historic mudbrick castles remain, and desert traders throng Monday and Thursday souqs brimming with intensely flavorful desert produce.
-When market days end and palm-tree shadows stretch across the road, no one seems in a hurry to leave.
-Elsewhere, life goes on as usual, but in Skoura, it remains a wonder.
+Ouarzazate is now the region’s commercial center, but Skoura’s historic mudbrick castles remain, and desert traders throng Monday & Thursday souqs brimming with intensely flavorful desert produce.
+When market days are over and palm-tree shadows stretch across the road, no one seems in a hurry to leave.
+Elsewhere, life goes on as usual - but in Skoura, it remains a wonder.
 Overnight stay in Skoura.

 From Skoura to Marrakech via Ouarzazate & Ait Benhaddou Kasbah

 Ouarzazate - After breakfast, drive to Marrakech via Ouarzazate.
 Strategically located, it has thrived on its wits rather than its looks.
-For centuries, people from Atlas, Draa, and Dades valleys converged to do business at Ouarzazate’s sprawling Taourirt kasbah.
-A modern garrison town was established here in the 1920s to oversee France’s colonial interests.
-The movie business gradually took off in Ouarzazate after the French protectorate left in the 1950s, and “Ouallywood” movie studios have built a résumé providing exotic backdrops for films set in ancient Rome, Somalia, and Egypt.
+For centuries, people from Atlas, Draa, and Dades valley converged to do business at Ouarzazate’s sprawling Taourirt kasbah, and a modern garrison town was established here in the 1920s to oversee France’s colonial interests.
+The movie business gradually took off in Ouarzazate after the French protectorate left in the 1950s, and ‘Ouallywood’ movie studios have built quite a résumé providing convincingly exotic backdrops for movies supposedly set in ancient Rome, Somalia, and Egypt.

-Taourirt Kasbah - Unlike other Glaoui kasbahs, Taourirt escaped ruin by moonlighting as a Hollywood backdrop and attracting UNESCO’s attention, which carefully restored small sections of the Glaoui inner sanctum.
+Taourirt Kasbah - Unlike other Glaoui kasbahs, Taourirt escaped ruin by moonlighting as a Hollywood backdrop and attracting the attention of UNESCO, which carefully restored small sections of the Glaoui inner sanctum.

-Atlas Studios - The first “Ouallywood” studio displays sets and props from movies filmed here, including Jewel of the Nile, Kingdom of Heaven, and Kundun.
+Atlas Studios - The first ‘Oullywood’ studio displays sets and props from movies filmed here, including Jewel of the Nile, Kingdom of Heaven, and Kundun.

-Ait Ben Haddou - The UNESCO-protected kasbah seems frozen in time: with Hollywood touch-ups, it still resembles its 11th-century days as an Almoravid caravanserai.
+Ait Ben Haddou - The UNESCO-protected kasbah seems suspiciously frozen in time: with Hollywood touch-ups, it still resembles its days in the 11th century as an Almoravid caravanserai.
 Movie buffs recognize this red mudbrick kasbah 32km from Ouarzazate from Lawrence of Arabia, Jesus of Nazareth (for which much of Ait Benhaddou was rebuilt), Jewel of the Nile, and Gladiator.

 Marrakech - The drive continues via Tishka pass, reaching an altitude of 2260m.
 Enjoy free time and an overnight stay in Marrakech.